Skip to main content

 • MQTT pushes messages one at a time.

-5. The MQ API delivers messages when you are ready to process them.
+5. The MQ API retrieves messages when you are ready to process them.

 • MQTT pushes messages as soon as they are published.
 This requires you to write more complex asynchronous code.